 - 5. Iron Deficiency

-- The proper absorption of nutrients is key to replenishing the iron stores in the body.
-With an unknown intolerance to fructose, a great amount of ingested nutrients may be composed of fructose molecules.
-These nutrients thus go unabsorbed, leading to possible malabsorption of iron.
+- The most concerning of the fructose intolerance symptoms is the inability of the body to absorb and store much-needed iron.
+The proper absorption of nutrients is key to replenishing the iron stores in the body.
+With an unknown intolerance to fructose, a great amount of ingested nutrients may be masked within the fructose molecules and discarded leading to possible malabsorption of iron.

 - Other signs of iron deficiency include weakness, headaches, cold hands, and cold feet.
 Additionally, patients who suffer from iron deficiency may experience brittle nails, dizziness, or lightheadedness.
 If left unaddressed, iron deficiency can eventually lead to anemia.